gvwilson/sdxjs/en/src/module-bundler/index.md

 ---

 [%i "JavaScript!hurried design of" %]JavaScript[%/i%] was designed in a hurry 25 years ago to make web pages interactive.
-Nobody realized it would become one of the most popular programming languages in the world, so it didn't include support for things that large programs need.
+Nobody realized it would become so popular, so it didn't include support for things that large programs need.
-One of those things was a way to turn a set of easy-to-edit source files into a single easy-to-load file so that browsers could get what they needed with one request.
+One of those things was a way to turn a set of source files into a single file so that browsers could load what they needed with one request.

 A [%i "module bundler" %][%g module_bundler "module bundler" %][%/i%] finds all the files that an application depends on